moulin-louis/boot2root/writeup1.md

 ![](image-2.png)

-The size writen inside buf is controled by the user and not by the program.
+The size writen inside buf is controled by the user and checked by the program.
-We use `payload.py` to generate a payload that will change the return addres of strcpy by our shellcode.
+We use `payload.py` to generate a payload that will change the return address of strcpy by our shellcode.

-Our shellcode will jump to the function `system` with the addres of the string `"/bin/sh"`.
+Our shellcode will jump to the function `system` with the address of the string `"/bin/sh"`.
 This will effectively give us a root shell access.

     $> python payload.py
     $> ./exploit_me $(cat payload)